For us, we can’t function without the use of mobility aids.

 Although we don’t have a permanent one, a bed rail is a good addition to help you get out of bed in the morning.

 I love these because they are the most flexible pillow you’ll ever own.
 Whether it’s to support you sitting up in bed or to rest a weary arm or leg on, the V Pillow is a great solution to a common sleeping problem.

 A rise and recliner chair is definitely our next big purchase.
 Every time we stay in an accessible cottage Bridget and I squabble over who gets the chair and having one at home would be a great addition to make your home more accessible.

 Also, when you look at some of the modern styles of rising and recliners, they don’t look like a mobility aid.

 A simple yet effective solution to sitting comfortably.
-These u shaped neck cushions are ideal at home, in the car or when you travel.
+These u shaped neck cushions are ideal for home, in the car or when you travel.

 We actually moved house to have a stairlift.
 Our previous property wasn’t suitable and at one point, Bridget was stuck upstairs for 8 weeks.
 Not only does a stairlift take away the effort of climbing stairs, it helps keep you independent.

 Age UK has partnered with Handicare Accessibility to bring you a full range of stairlifts, including straight, curved and outdoor lifts.
 Better still, they offer a no-obligation quote and price match guarantee.

 As well as grab rails around the toilet, the most useful aid is a raised toilet seat because it takes away a lot of the strain on your knees and hips when you’re using the toilet.